 Asking Her Father

 In the past the custom of a man asking the father for permission to marry his daughter was due to a contractual agreement.
 In that the family would no longer have control of her dowry and her new husband would take on the responsibilities that her father once had.
 Times have changed somewhat and it is no longer a necessity for the man to ask permission.
 That being said it is still advisable to judge the situation by its merits.

 - Is the family traditional?
 If they are it will probably be in your best interests to approach her Father.

-- If it is a non-traditional family it’s less important, but you will still earn the respect of her parents for showing respect to them.
+- If it is a non-traditional family it’s less important.
+You will still earn the respect of her parents for showing respect to them.

-Asking for her Father’s blessing (rather than his permission) for the engagement shows respect to the family and displays your independence, as the proposal is not dependent on the outcome of his answer.
+Asking for her Father’s blessing (rather than his permission) for the engagement shows respect to the family.
+It also displays your independence, as the proposal is not dependent on the outcome of his answer.